danirus/django-comments-xtd/docs/tutorial.rst

            }
        }

-We loaded jQuery and twitter-bootstrap_ libraries from their respective default CDNs as the code above uses bootstrap's tooltip functionality to show the list of users when the mouse hovers the numbers near the buttons, as shows the image:
+We loaded jQuery and twitter-bootstrap_ libraries from their respective default CDNs as the code above uses bootstrap's tooltip functionality to show the list of users when the mouse hovers the numbers near the buttons, as the following image shows:

 .. _twitter-bootstrap: http://getbootstrap.com